E-Safety at Arnold Mill

 At Arnold Mill Primary School we take safeguarding very seriously and extend our concerns to the safety of our children when using ICT.
 The Internet is an invaluable tool for life-long learning and communication, we just have to help our children learn to use this invaluable tool safely.

 In school, we have regular 'e-safety' activities to remind children of the importance of keeping themselves safe online as well as an e-safety assembly every term.
-E-safety lies at the heart of our ICT planning and opportunities are built into our teaching time in order to equip children with the relevant skills to deal with any e-safety issues.
+E-safety lies at the heart of our Computing planning and opportunities are built into our teaching time in order to equip children with the relevant skills to deal with any e-safety issues.

 E-safety website links to explore with your child